-We work with more than 400 safety organizations worldwide, and among them, we work closely with key anti-trafficking experts, including the National Center for Missing and Exploited Children, International Center for Missing and Exploited Children, Stop The Traffik, International Justice Mission, IOM, UNODC, and ECPAT International.
+We work with more than 400 safety organizations worldwide, and among them, we work closely with key anti-trafficking experts, including the National Center for Missing and Exploited Children, International Center for Missing and Exploited Children, Stop The Traffik, International Justice Mission, International Organization for Migration, the United Nations Office on Drugs and Crime, and ECPAT International.

-In 2023 we continued our work with Tech Against Trafficking ("TAT"), a coalition of technology companies collaborating with global experts to help eradicate human trafficking using technology.
-These efforts included contributing volunteers to the TAT Accelerator program, supporting two NGOs in deploying technological solutions to accelerate the development, impact and utilization of their anti-trafficking tools and hosting the 2023 Tech Against Trafficking Summit at our New York office.
+In 2024 we continued our work with Tech Against Trafficking ("TAT"), a coalition of technology companies collaborating with global experts to help eradicate human trafficking using technology.
 Through the coalition, companies, nonprofits, academics, and relevant stakeholders work together in a collaborative environment to support and accelerate the impact of technology solutions combating human trafficking.